 An eligible employee may elect to make contributions that are deducted from compensation paid by the Employer before federal income taxes are withheld ("401(k) contributions"), after-tax contributions, and Roth 401(k) contributions in any combination up to 50% in whole percentages of base salary.
 401(k) contributions, after-tax contributions, and Roth 401(k) contributions in any combination up to 4% of base salary are eligible for Employer matching contributions.
-Employees that are new hires or re-hires are automatically enrolled in the Plan at a 6% 401(k) contribution rate.
+Employees that are new hires or re-hires are automatically enrolled in the Plan at a 8% 401(k) contribution rate and have the option to opt out of the contribution.